Rona Glynn: Career

 The accompanying photo shows Rona – the tallest girl in the back row – and sister Erica, to her right (viewer's left) during this time.
 In 1953, both Freda and Rona are listed as wards of the N.A.B., with Freda a school student while Rona was employed in Alice Springs.

 At the age of 16, she became the first Aboriginal school teacher in Central Australia.
-In 1952 Glynn was appointed by the South Australian Department of Education as junior teacher at the Alice Springs Primary School, taking charge of a Grade 2 class.
+In 1952 Glynn was appointed by the South Australian Department of Education as junior teacher at Hartley Street School, taking charge of a Grade 2 class.

 In 1954, Glynn moved to Melbourne to train as a nurse.
 She undertook general training at the Melbourne School of Nursing, graduating in 1957.
 She gained a triple nursing certificate.
 The following year she undertook midwifery training at the Royal Women's Hospital, Melbourne, where after completing the year-long course she remained on staff, becoming a charge sister.

 In 1962 Glynn returned to Alice Springs, where she became the first Aboriginal Charge Sister (Maternity Ward) at the Alice Springs Hospital.
 She delivered around 2000 babies.
 She was known for taking grapefruit from the garden of the matron's quarters and distributing them among the new mothers on the ward.
-Annoyed, the matron stormed the ward asking whether anyone what was happening to the fruit.
+Annoyed, the matron stormed the ward asking whether anyone knew what was happening to the fruit.
 Glynn apparently placed her finger to her lips indicating the mothers to be quiet.
 When the matron left, they continued eating the grapefruit.